Non-Executive Director and Chair

 He served on the Board of Airservices Australia for over five years from 2008, over four of which he was the Deputy Chair.
 He was a member of the Steering Committee for the joint NSW-Commonwealth Governments’ Sydney Aviation Strategy and continued to advise the Australian Government on Sydney’s second airport until the creation of the company to build the airport.
 He has also been a Director of Vicforests, the Western Community Legal Services, James Watt College for Higher and Further Education, the United Kingdom Airports Operators Association and the National Health Co-operative.

 He is currently a Director of the Queensland Competition Authority and Transgrid.

-Greg Martin was appointed Chairman of the Sydney Desalination Plant Board in December 2012.
+Jan Brand was appointed Director of the Sydney Desalination Plant in 2022.

 Colin Nicholson was appointed Director of the Sydney Desalination Plant Board in December 2014.

 Colin has had a wide and varied career within the water industry for over 40 years with extensive experience in design, construction, project and contract management, operations and change management.
 He has broad experience in public private partnerships including build own operate contracts, alliances and other forms of commercial out-sourcing.
 Colin also has specialist expertise in the area of drinking water quality and water treatment and has been an active contributor to the development of the Australian Drinking Water Guidelines

 He held senior executive roles in Sydney Water Corporation for many years with an emphasis on Operations.